dadamvince/dadamvince.github.io/_projects/4_project.md

 multiple fronts.
 That includes - but not limited to - a panel analysis and a geospatial analysis that will give us a bird’s eye view of the evolution of the transactions using mobile money through time.
+This project is part of an international network of research with the goal of investigating the digital currencies in central banks.

     ---
     layout: page